PersiaML/tutorials/src/data-processing/index.md

 <!-- We provide an integration example for you to understand how to generate a `PersiaBatch` from origin data. -->

-Here is an example of how to generate a `PersiaBatch` from raw data:
+Here is an integration example of how to generate a `PersiaBatch` from raw data:

 ```python
 import json